KritBlade/ArtificRealm/README.md

 ST Prompt template source code https://codeberg.org/zonde306/ST-Prompt-Template/

 ps.
-Tavern Helper is *the* default installation extension for the Chinese SillyTavern commnuity, we are talking about
+Tavern Helper is *the* default installation extension for the Chinese SillyTavern commnuity, we are talking about hundred of thousand of users have this installed by default.